Robert-W/mern-kit/README.md

 mern-kit has several tools already setup for your convenience.
 If you would like to change their default configurations, see the sections below.

 ### Webpack
-mern-kit is using Webpack 2 for bundling, asset loading, and hot module replacement in development.
+mern-kit is using Webpack 2 for bundling, asset loading, and hot module replacement (coming soon) in development.
 Configurations are located in the various environment files.
 Common config is in the `src/config/env/default.js` environment file, while development and production configs are in the `src/config/env/development.js` and `src/config/env/production.js` file, respectively.
 You can also configure aliases and entries inside your service folder.
-For example, if you add a service called `sample`, you can add a `webpack.config.js` file in the client folder like so:
+For example, if you add a service called `sample`, you can add a `build.config.js` file in the client folder and add these options like so:
 ```
-//- src/client/sample/webpack.config.js
+//- src/client/sample/build.config.js
 module.exports = {
+	// Add Webpack Config in here
+	webpack: {
 		alias: {
 	    sample: 'client/sample'
 	  },
 	  entry: {
 	    sample: 'client/sample/index.js'
 	  }
+	}
 };
 ```

-View the user's service for an example.
+View the user's service for an example or see Client Build Config below.

 ### CSS - SCSS
 mern-kit uses a scss loader so you can import scss files.
 It also has postcss loader setup with a loader options plugin that adds the autoprefixer.
 Feel free to add more configurations as necessary to the webpack config in the environment files (`src/config/env`).
 You can import a scss file like so: